asvd/helios-merge/README.md

 `--input` : Path of the main module to start bundle from (defaults to `./main.js`)

---output : Path to write the bundled result into --quiet : Do not display informational messages --plain : Create a plain js script suitable to be used without Helios-Kernel, implies --scope=global --scope : Defines a scope of scripts to bundle:
+`--output` : Path to write the bundled result into

+`--quiet` : Do not display informational messages

+`--plain` : Create a plain js script suitable to be used without Helios Kernel, implies `--scope=global`

+`--scope` : Defines a scope of scripts to bundle:
-     subdir : only in the given directory and its subdirectories local : all sources available by a local path global : all local and remote files
+     `subdir` : only in the given directory and its subdirectories `local` : all sources available by a local path `global` : all local and remote files

---help or whatever unrecognized : Will show help message
+`--help` or whatever unrecognized : Will show help message